kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/gcp-secret-engine/gcpaccesskeyrequest.md

 ## What is GCPAccessKeyRequest

-An `GCPAccessKeyRequest` is a Kubernetes `CustomResourceDefinition`(CRD) which allows a user to request the Vault to generate GCP secret (i.e. OAuth2 Access Token or Service Account Key) in a Kubernetes native way.
-If `GCPAccessKeyRequest` is approved, then the KubeVault operator will issue credentials from the Vault and create Kubernetes Secret containing these credentials.
-The Secret name will be specified in `status.secret.name` field.
-The operator will also create `ClusterRole` and `ClusterRoleBinding` for the k8s secret.
+An `GCPAccessKeyRequest` is a Kubernetes `CustomResourceDefinition` (CRD) which allows a user to request for GCP credentials in a Kubernetes native way.
+If an `GCPAccessKeyRequest` is approved, then the KubeVault operator will issue credentials using a Vault server and create a Kubernetes secret containing the GCP credentials.
+The secret name will be specified in `status.secret.name` field.
+The operator will also create appropriate `ClusterRole` and `ClusterRoleBinding` for the k8s secret.

-When a `GCPAccessKeyRequest` is created, it make an  access key request to vault under a `roleset`.
-Hence a [GCPRole](/docs/concepts/secret-engine-crds/gcp-secret-engine/gcprole.md) CRD which is successfully configured, is the prerequisite for creating a `GCPAccessKeyRequest`.
+When a `GCPAccessKeyRequest` is created, it make an  access key request to Vault under a `roleset`.
+Hence a [GCPRole](/docs/concepts/secret-engine-crds/gcp-secret-engine/gcprole.md) CRD is a prerequisite for creating a `GCPAccessKeyRequest`.

 ![GCPAccessKeyRequest CRD](/docs/images/concepts/gcp_accesskey_request.svg)

-KubeVault operator performs the following operations when a GCPAccessKeyRequest CRD is created:
+The KubeVault operator performs the following operations when a GCPAccessKeyRequest CRD is created:

 - Checks whether `status.conditions[].type` is `Approved` or not
-- If Approved, makes GCP access key request to vault
+- If Approved, makes GCP access key request to Vault
-- Creates a Kubernetes Secret which contains the GCP secrets
+- Creates a Kubernetes Secret which contains the GCP credentials
-- Sets the name of the k8s secret to GCPAccessKeyRequest's `status.secret`
+- Sets the name of the k8s secret to GCPAccessKeyRequest's `status.secret.name`
-- Provides permissions of Kubernetes secret to specified objects or user identities
+- Assigns read permissions on that Kubernetes secret to specified subjects or user identities

 ## GCPAccessKeyRequest CRD Specification